jean-tessier/TextGeneticAlgorithm/README.md

 Rather than choosing breeding pairs from the population as a whole, I select a subset of Individuals from the Population, then select a breeeding pair from this subset.
 I was interested in any difference this may make from my previous implementation utilizing the former; I now realize it would be simpler to compare if I were to try both strategies from this implementation to find which runtime is faster.

+Where possible, I tried to translate "const-correctness" from C/C++ development to this project; to pass references safely, I used "IReadOnly" interfaces where possible to defend against poorly written code (code that would change an object where no change should occur), ensuring the information required could be found but no changes could be made.

+For this project, I challenged myself to utilize Test-Driven-Development, creating unit tests for each critical function and implementing the latter such that the tests would succeed accordingly.
+I found that, when going back and modifying my implementations, these unit tests often came in handy to reduce the amount of time I spent debugging.

 ### Classes

 #### Individual